Women in Law Pledge

 Recruitment

-• To continue to participate in and support initiatives, where appropriate, as part of Chambers’ aim to recruit underrepresented groups both to Fountain Court and the Commercial Bar as a whole.
-Current initiatives include a mentoring scheme for underrepresented groups created by six leading commercial chambers; Bridging the Bar – a mini-pupillage initiative; the Pathways to Law scheme run by Oxford University; the COMBAR scholarship; and a work experience programme offered to several inner London schools.
+• To continue to participate in and support initiatives as part of Chambers’ aim to recruit people from underrepresented groups both to Fountain Court and the Commercial Bar as a whole.
+Current initiatives include a mentoring scheme for underrepresented groups created by six leading commercial chambers; Bridging the Bar (a mini-pupillage initiative); the Pathways to Law scheme run by Oxford University; the COMBAR scholarship; and a work experience programme offered to several inner-London schools.

 Work place culture/training